andrewsong90/andrewsong90.github.io/_pages/join.md

 Stay tuned — opportunities for Rice University Ph.D. students will be announced in the near future.

+<h3>:pencil2: Current Graduate students</h3>
+If you are already a Ph.D./Masters student at MD Anderson GSBS or Rice University and interested in joining the lab, please reach out to me with the materials mentioned above.

 <h3>:pencil2: Undergraduate students</h3>
 Currently, we are recruiting motivated undergraduate students with computational background from Rice University.
 In your email, please explain what projects you have worked on in the past, what courses you have liked the most so far, and what topics you are interested in working on.
 Please include your CV and transcript.